markus41/portfolio/docs/memory_service.md

 ## Swapping backends

-Four built-in backends are provided:
+Five built-in backends are provided:

 1. **REST** – the original implementation used for examples.
 Configure the endpoint via ``MEMORY_ENDPOINT``.